How can floaters be treated?

 What is the outcome of the treatment?

-The laser beam results in the complete disappearance of opacity at the site of treatment, however, one haze can be removed by delivering hundreds of thousands of laser pulses.
+The laser beam results in the complete disappearance of opacity at the site of treatment, however, one haze can be removed by delivering hundreds or thousands of laser pulses.
 The manageability of floaters are determined by their size, density, hardness and location.
 There are also thin opacities that the ophthalmologist notices, but which do not bother the patient, so they are not treated.

-The most spectacular results are seen after the treatment of the so-called Weiss ring, which is a suddenly appeared floater after posterior vitreous detachment.
+The most spectacular results after vitreolysis are seen after the treatment of the so-called Weiss ring, which is a suddenly appeared floater after posterior vitreous detachment.
 It is important to know that only a certain number of laser pulses are safely worn by the eye at a time, so in some cases several sessions may be needed to achieve a satisfactory result and this becomes apparent during treatment.

 When can the treatment be performed?

 The sudden appearance of any floater require as soon as possible ophthalmic examination in order to make an accurate diagnosis and to rule out other ophthalmic urgencies.
 Treatment can be safely performed a few weeks after the appearance of opacities, as long as there are no abnormal vitreous or retinal lesions that require other ophthalmic care.
+In the latter cases, we may first have to treat the retinal lesion that threatens to impair vision, after which we can treat the vitreous opacity within a few weeks.